calliope-project/clio/docs/Guidelines/getting_started.md

     copier copy 'https://github.com/calliope-project/data-module-template'
     ```

 3. You'll be prompted with some questions.
-After answering them, `copier` will auto-generate the module for you!
+After answering them, `copier` will auto-generate the module for you.

     ```html
-    🎤 Please enter the name of your tool in snake_case. my_new_module
+    >🎤 Please enter the name of your tool in snake_case. my_new_module
     ...
     ```

 You are ready to go!
-Please look into our general [requirements and conventions](./requirements.md#requirements-and-conventions) and familiarise yourself with the [templates](templates.md).
+Please look into our general [requirements and conventions](./requirements.md#requirements-and-conventions) and familiarise yourself with the [templates](./templates.md).